Project Insights Report

 What We Investigated

-This project from CASTL focused on expanding the quality and responsiveness of CASTL academic and direct industry training programs to support bioscience sector needs.
-The project ran for two years, from March 2020 to September 2022, and was focused in Atlantic Canada.
-It led to successful scaling across the country over the course of the project.
-CASTL was formed to build a strong talent pipeline by enhancing collaboration between academia and industry, including by incorporating work-integrated learning experiences to equip learners with the skills necessary to succeed in the bio-economy.
+This project from the Canadian Alliance for Skills and Training in Life Sciences (CASTL) focused on expanding the quality and responsiveness of CASTL academic and direct industry training programs to support bioscience sector needs.
+The project ran for 2-years from March 2020 to September 2022 and was focused on Atlantic Canada, and led to successful scaling across the country over the course of the project.
+CASTL was formed to build a strong talent pipeline by enhancing collaboration between academia and industry, including incorporating work-integrated learning experiences to equip learners with the skills necessary to succeed in the bio-economy.

-• New-skilling.
-CASTL focuses on integrating bioscience education into K–12 and postsecondary institutions.
-In this project, this included working with postsecondary institutions such as University of Prince Edward Island and Acadia University to develop curricula and facilitate work-integrated learning placements.
-K–12 programming took place in elementary schools, secondary schools and summer camps, where educators delivered math literacy and bioscience workshops.
-CASTL also developed a financial award program designed to incentivize participation for minorities in science, technology, engineering and mathematics fields.
+• Newskilling.
+CASTL focuses on integrating bioscience education into K-12 and post-secondary institutions.
+In this project, this included working with post-secondary institutions such as the University of Prince Edward Island and Acadia University to develop curriculum and facilitate work-integrated learning placements.
+K-12 programming took place in elementary and secondary schools, as well as summer camps, to deliver math literacy and bioscience workshops.
+CASTL also developed a financial award program designed to incentivize participation for minorities in the Science, Technology, Engineering and Mathematics field.

-• Re-skilling.
-CASTL developed a 12-week program aimed at retraining unemployed or underemployed individuals.
-The program included eight weeks of online learning and four weeks of work-integrated learning delivered in collaboration with Holland College and Skills PEI.
+• Reskilling.
+CASTL developed a 12-week program aimed at retraining unemployed or underemployed individuals, including 8 weeks of online learning and 4 weeks of work-integrated learning delivered in collaboration with Holland College and Skills PEI.

 • Upskilling.
 The pilot program, CASTL Online Academy, offered online training to current bioscience employees with identified skills needs and gaps.
-This program was developed and delivered in collaboration with a private sector partner— – BIOVECTRA and the National Institute for Bioprocessing Research and Training.
-In addition to the CASTL Online Academy, CASTL designed, built and launched a physical biomanufacturing training centre in Prince Edward Island, which opened in October 2022.
+This program was developed and delivered in collaboration with a private sector partner – BIOVECTRA – and the National Institute for Bioprocessing Research and Training (NIBRT).
+In addition to the CASTL Online Academy, CASTL designed, built and launched a physical Biomanufacturing Training Centre in Prince Edward Island, which opened in October 2022.

 What We’re Learning

-This project with CASTL was tremendously successful in partnering with academic institutions to provide key training for the bioscience sector across the three training streams.
+The first phase of this project was tremendously successful in partnering with academic institutions to provide key training for the bioscience sector across the three training streams.

-New-skilling.
-The project extended its reach to younger audiences through K–12 programming, engaging over 500 students in in-school workshops and 117 children in bioscience summer camps.
+• Newskilling.
+The project extended its reach to younger audiences through K-12 programming, engaging over 500 students in in-school workshops and 117 children-in-bioscience summer camps.
 Both teachers and parents expressed strong support, with all teachers keen on future workshops.
-CASTL also facilitated curriculum development and work-integrated learning placements with academic partners to support a specialized pathway for students and a regional work-integrated learning network.
+CASTL also facilitated curriculum development and work-integrated learning (WIL) placements with academic partners to support a specialized pathway for students and a regional WIL network.
 They partnered with the University of Prince Edward Island, Acadia University and the University of British Columbia to develop biotechnology programs and courses.

 Why It Matters

-This project emphasized the integration of practical training with theoretical knowledge, addressing a notable gap in current educational practices that often prioritize one over the other.
+The multiple phases of this project emphasized the integration of practical training with theoretical knowledge, addressing a notable gap in current educational practices that often prioritize one over the other.
 This comprehensive approach not only better prepares students for the workforce but also makes them more appealing to employers seeking well-rounded, job-ready candidates.
-Practitioners in other highly technical industries should focus on programming where practical skills are as vital as theoretical understanding.
+Practitioners in other highly technical industries should focus on programming, where practical skills are as vital as theoretical understanding.

 group of persons in the round